Z323323/Group-theory-elements/README.md

   which still divides $\phi(n)$ therefore proving the theorem.<br>
   <br>
   Papers normally refer to $Ha, Hb, \dots H_{\phi(n)}$ as the left cosets.
 This proof proves the importance of such concept besides the theorem, since as I already mentioned, this theorem allows to prove the cyclicness (next section), which believe me, it would be one hell of a ride to prove without this theorem.
-Also this theorem proves that any subgroup's element are **distinct** which is non-trivial at all.
-I could repeat myself but this theorem is simply too much powerful.

 </p>